roy-wink/CyOB/README.md

 ```

 # Excecution and more information
-Check the CyOB documentation via ... for all important information.
+Check the CyOB documentation via [this link](https://cyob.ddoc.dev/) for all important information.